Rules for Accessing Superannuation Early in Australia

 • Past temporary COVID-related early release – historic pathway from 2020 that’s no longer available

-Each has its own application process and documentation requirements.
-The First Home Super Saver Scheme is the only common one for younger Australians not facing hardship, and it’s tightly limited in scope.
+Each comes with its own application process and paperwork.
+The First Home Super Saver Scheme is really the only one of these that suits younger Australians who aren’t in hardship, and even then it’s tightly limited in scope.

 Tax treatment of early-released super